 Not a provolone cheese fan?
 Mozzarella, American or Monterey Jack are great swap outs!

-What Is The Best Steak For A Sandwich?
+What Is The Best Beef For A Steak Sandwich?

 As we discussed above, we love using this sliced ribeye from our butcher, but there are many other options!